aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/40-hit-counter/700-test.md

 allows anyone to "attach" it to any Lambda function that serves as an API Gateway proxy backend and it will log hits to this API.

-Since our hit counter is a simple JavaScript class, you could package it into an npm module and publish it to [npmjs.org](http://npmjs.org/), which is the JavaScript package manager.
-Then, anyone could `npm install` it and add it to their CDK apps.
+Since our hit counter is a simple Python class, you could package it into a pip module and publish it to [PyPi](http://pypi.org/), which is the Python package manager.
+Then, anyone could `pip install` it and add it to their CDK apps.

 -----

-In the next chapter we __consume__ a construct library published to npm, which enables us to view the contents of our hit counter table from any browser.
+In the next chapter we __consume__ a construct library published to pip, which enables us to view the contents of our hit counter table from any browser.